B.A., Psychology, University of Alabama in Birmingham

 In 2001, we moved to our current home, Arlington, Texas.
 Our return to the metroplex is a story too long to tell here.
 It was quite a journey!
 But, we arrived in the summer with a teenaged daughter, a young son and my parents in tow.
 We made quite the entrance!
 First Baptist Church of Arlington welcomed all of us with open arms and has proven to be just the church the Wiles family needed.
 We have had ups and downs and faced many challenges since that move to Arlington, but our family and ministry have both flourished here.
 We love this church and this community.

 Along the way, so much has happened.
 Wow.
 Cindy and I are ever in love with each other.
 God has blessed us both with a warm and deep affection for each other.
 We both love Jesus and feel called to make Him famous all over the world.
 She tolerates all of my idiosyncrasies (except for my spiritual gift of sulking, which she refuses to let me practice), lets me play golf both left-handed and right-handed (don’t judge), joins with me in watching Auburn and Baylor football, accommodates my chaotic ordering of life and listens (mostly) to me preach each week.
-Together we have buried three parents and now care for my elderly Mom who lives in our home.
-We love our grown children and their spouses.
+Together we have buried all of our parents.
+We love our grown children and their families.
 We are blessed to be able to spoil our grandchildren since they live close by.
 We’ve traveled the world together.
 We have spent countless nights under the stars in Africa and under the roofs of numerous homes across America.
 We’ve progressed from party line telephones (you may have to Google that) to smart phones, iPads and the Cloud.
 Our stuff is stored on the Cloud, scattered across our home and crammed in a storage building.
 Our memories are rich.
 Our life is full.
 And—we are glad to be together on The Sacramental Journey.